Bringing Respite to Your Community Workshop

 You design a program that meets the needs of your community and your interests!

-Week 1: Needs Assessment & Program Design (Online Course Module)
+Week 1: Needs Assessment, Program Design, and Business Structure (Online Course Module)

-Week 2: Program Design Discussion, Licensing, & Funding (Virtual Face-to-Face); Budgeting (Online Course Module)
+Week 2: Program Design and Licensing, Funding & Budgeting Intro (Virtual Face-to-Face)

-Week 3: Staffing & Volunteers, Documents, & Marketing (Online Course Modules)
+Week 5: Staffing & Volunteers, Recruitment & Hiring, Training, and Program Growth (Online Course Module)

-Week 6: Project Presentations & Course Wrap-up (Virtual Face-to-Face)
+Week 6: Branding & Marketing, Project Presentations & Course Wrap-up (Virtual Face-to-Face)

 Registration is limited to 10 people.
 This will allow for interactions and quality feedback about your specific program.
 The hope is that your workshop group will become a support for you throughout the process of building your respite program.